lrmpsm53/simple_audio_web_player/README.md

 ```

 ## Decription
-This small script (25.6 kb) will generate an audio player on your web page.
+This script (40.8 kb) will generate an audio player on your web page.
 The package includes icons and css.

 **Internet explorer 11 is unsupported**